ramzes/quote-calc/README.md

 # What is missing

 - Definitely more integration tests
-- Docker plugin to create image to shit is easily
+- Docker plugin to create image to ship is easily
 - Swagger/openApi

 # Api